-Note: The 7/0 Panic Function is not available on Clear TouchTM or ThinlineTM Icon or Wireless keypads.
+Note: The 7/0 Panic Function is not available on Clear TouchTM, ThinlineTM Icon, Wireless, or Graphic Touchscreen keypads.

 Common Keys on All Keypads Data Entry Digit keys

 These keys allow you to enter your user code when arming or disarming or enter other information into the system.